-The contest is exclusively for undergraduate or graduate students who are NPPA student members in good standing.
+The contest is exclusively for undergraduate or graduate students in good standing.
 Students must be enrolled at least one semester in the entry year to be eligible.
 Thus, students who graduate mid-year are still eligible to submit throughout the entire calendar year.

-The NPPA Student Video Contest is a vital function of NPPA and provides an important service to its membership.
-The contest recognizes outstanding work performed by NPPA student members.
-The student members also serve to promote the highest levels of photojournalism and ethics.
+The NPPA Student Video Contest is a vital function of NPPA and provides an important service to students.
+The contest recognizes outstanding work performed by students.
+These students serve to promote the highest levels of photojournalism and ethics.

 Questions and comments can be submitted to the contest chairs at email@example.com.
 If you are a professional who is interested in serving as a judge for the contest, please reach out to the chairs.